iba13001/Titos-Vodka-Customer-LifeTimeValue/README.md

 ## The Code
 - LiquorCleaningEDA: cotains the data cleaning, building relational databases, clustering of customers and analysis of each customer segment.
-- CLV_Prediction: contains building Beta Geometry/Negative Binomial Distribution (BG/NBD) model to predict the alive probability.
+- CLV_Prediction: contains building BG/NBD model to predict the alive probability.

 ## Data and Databases
 - This [zipped folder](https://drive.google.com/file/d/1O_puKf2dzk7nBOQDDomx5N6YObWzdrF9/view?usp=sharing) contains the data used in this project and the Sqlite databases.
-- The data is collected from https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy.
+- The data is collected from [Iowa Data Portal](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy).